LibraryCarpentry/lc-marcedit/episodes/02-top-level-menu-features.md

 >The functionality in Tools menu is related to working with one or more MARC data files at a time such as exporting, harvesting, spliting, comparing, or joining.
 Other features that we've seen above are accessing Preferences or using utilities such as checking URLs.
 >The MARCTools icon allows you to work with a specific MARC data file in terms of converting MARC files from one format into another such as a binary MARC file into a human readable mnenomic format, or a MARC21 file into a MARCXML file.
 {: .callout}

+### MarcEdit Main Menu: Preferences
+In MarcEdit, Preferences allow you to change the main window and various tools, such as the MarcEditor (the tool used to manipulate MARC data).
+For example, for the main window you can change the font and font size and select your most frequently used tools to display as shortcuts.
+For the MarcEditor, you can update the default character encoding for records that are opened in this tool (such as MARC8 or UTF-8).

+>## Let's add a shortcut to our main window
+>1.
+Click on the gearbox in the top left corner or go to Tools -> Preferences
+>2.
+Select "Main Window" in the Preferences window in the left hand pane
+>3.
+In the right hand pane, select MARCSplit
+>3.
+Click Ok
+{: .checklist}

+>## How many shortcuts can be added to the main window?
+>
+> > ## Solution
+> > 1.
+Click on the gear icon in the main window or go to Tools -> Preferences
+> > 2.
+In the Preferences window, select Main Window in the left hand pane
+> > 3.
+In the right pane, select any tool that hasn't been selected
+> > 5.
+You will see a popup message that says "Only four items can be select.
+Unselect on one of the options and then reselect."
+> > 6.
+A user can only select 4 options or tools as shortcuts to appear in the main window.
+> {: .solution}
+{: .challenge}

+If you change your preferences for the MarcEditor, the tool used to work with MARC data, you can always go back to the default settings.
+>## Reset settings for the MarcEditor in Preferences
+>1.
+Click on the gearbox in the top left corner or go to Tools -> Preferences
+>2.
+Select "MarcEditor" in the Preferences window in the left hand pane
+>3.
+In the right hand pane, select Set Defaults for either font or font size
+>3.
+Click Ok
+{: .checklist}

+>## Name three other tools or features that can be changed in Preferences.
+>
+> > ## Solution
+> > 1.
+Click on the gear icon in the main window or go to Tools -> Preferences
+> > 2.
+In the left hand pane, look at the names there
+> > 3.
+Tools or features that can be changed in Preferences: Main Window, Bibframe, MarcEditor, MARCEngine, Ease of Use, File Associations, Language, Locations, Other, Updates, Configure Watcher, ILS Integration, OCLC API Integration.
+> {: .solution}
+{: .challenge}

 ### MarcEdit Main Window: History
 MarcEdit remembers what you did last.
 You can see this history in the Quick Links section which is a drop down of features and tools you frequently use.
 Although not related to a history of what you did last in MarcEdit, the "What would you like to do?" box in the upper right hand corner is convenient for quickly finding tools and features in MarcEdit.